vermiceli/nes-contra-us/docs/Enemy Glossary.md

 ### 10 - Bomb Turret

-* Other Names: Blaster Cannon, Repeater Cannon, Destroi
+* Other Names: Blaster Cannon, Repeater Cannon, Destroi, Dikembe turret

 One of 2 cannons on the Jungle level boss defense wall.
 Shoots projectiles that fall in an arching motion.